Clinical-Genomics/MIP/documentation/Setup.md

 - [Varg] (version: 1.2.0)
 - [Vcf2cytosure] (version: 0.5.1)
 - [Vcfanno] (version: 0.3.2)
-- [VEP] (version: 103.1) with plugin "ExACpLI", "MaxEntScan, LoFtool", "SpliceAI"
+- [VEP] (version: 104.3) with plugin "dbNSFP", "DisGeNET", "ExACpLI", "MaxEntScan, LoFtool", "SpliceAI"

 The version number after the software name are tested for compatibility with MIP.